DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 Validation
 ~~~~~~~~~~~~~

 The SC_Eye_to_hand and SC_Eye_in_hand flowcharts are similar to each other.
-Regarding to the application kind, the operator can select between the two flowcharts to visualize the final result based on application type.
+Regarding to the application kind, you can select between the two flowcharts to visualize the final result based on application type.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/image1/Picture18.png
     :width: 80%